ALCO S-1 and S-3: Original owners

 The S-1 and S-3 models were sold to an extensive list of railroads and industrial operators, as detailed below.
 Major owners of the S-1 included the New York Central Railroad (NYC), with 71 locomotives; the New Haven with 65 locomotives; the L&N with 45 locomotives; the C&NW, with 29 locomotives; and the Pennsylvania Railroad (PRR) with 27 locomotives.
 Major customers for the S-3 included the CP, with 101; the CN, with 49; the NYC, with 43 locomotives; the B&M, with 16; and the PRR, with 13.
 The MLW S-10 was sold only to the CP.

 The totals below include export orders and MLW-built locomotives.

 S-1

-ALCO constructed approximately 535 S-1s for the US market between 1940–1950.
+ALCO constructed approximately 535 S-1s for the US market between 1940 and 1950.

 S-3

-ALCO and the Montreal Locomotive Works constructed approximately 300 S-3s for the North American market between 1950–1957.
+ALCO and the Montreal Locomotive Works constructed approximately 300 S-3s for the North American market between 1950 and 1957.